-CBA sold all of its interests in the Management companies to the Trust’s investors.
-In doing so, we moved from an externally managed model to an internally managed model.
+In December 2013, CBA sold all of its interests in the Trust’s management companies to the Trust’s investors.
+In doing so, we moved from an externally-managed model to an internally-managed model.
 So, for the first time in our history, all of the Trust’s employees were employed directly by Kiwi Income Property Trust.

-On the Auckland waterfront, at Wynyard Quarter, we developed a new landmark office building for ASB Bank.
+In July 2013, we completed a new landmark office building for ASB Bank on the Auckland waterfront, at Wynyard Quarter.
 ASB North Wharf has gone on to win many prestigious architecture, design and environmental sustainability awards.

-A series of devastating earthquakes caused widespread damage across the South Island city of Christchurch.
-Kiwi Income Property Trust’s PricewaterhouseCoopers Tower performed well in the earthquake, with no loss of life, but was subsequently demolished and seismic remediation works were undertaken at Northlands Shopping Centre.
+In February 2011, a series of devastating earthquakes caused widespread damage across the South Island city of Christchurch.
+Kiwi Income Property Trust’s PricewaterhouseCoopers Tower performed well in the earthquake, with no loss of life, but was subsequently demolished.
+Northlands Shopping Centre has required subsequent seismic remediation works.

-Over two years, we delivered Aucklanders with a superb new shopping destination in the form of Sylvia Park Shopping Centre.
-It has gone on to become one of New Zealand’s most successful shopping centres.
+In July 2007, we opened the final stage of Sylvia Park, New Zealand’s largest shopping centre and a superb new shopping destination.
+It has gone on to become one of New Zealand’s most successful shopping centres for Aucklanders.

-Colonial First State Global Asset Management acquired 100% of the management company which managed the then Kiwi Income Property Trust.
-At the time, we were the largest externally managed REIT in the New Zealand market.
+In March 2002, Colonial First State Global Asset Management acquired 100% of the management company which managed Kiwi Income Property Trust.
+At the time, we were the largest externally managed real estate trust in the New Zealand market.

-In a strategic move, we acquired what was known as the Kiwi Development Trust.
-This trust was responsible for the development of the Royal & Sun Alliance building, which is today known as the Vero Centre and remains one of our flagship office assets in Auckland.
+In April 2001, we strategically acquired what was known as the Kiwi Development Trust.
+This trust was responsible for the development of the Royal & Sun Alliance building, which is today known as the Vero Centre.
+It remains one of Auckland’s most desirable office locations.

-Our founders, Ross Green and Richard Didsbury, divested a 50% interest in the Trust’s original management company, which resulted in Lend Lease having a joint ownership in the manager.
+In April 1998, our founders, Ross Green and Richard Didsbury, divested a 50% interest in Kiwi Income Property Trust’s original management company, which resulted in Lend Lease having a joint ownership in the manager.

-We bolstered our asset diversity through the acquisition of The New Zealand Land Limited company, providing access to a portfolio of nine properties.
+In December 1994, we bolstered our asset diversity through the acquisition of New Zealand Land Limited, providing access to a portfolio of nine properties.

-Kiwi Income Property Trust was listed on the NZX in December 1993.
-At the time, we operated under an externally managed model and traded under the NZX ticker code of KIP.
+In December 1993, Kiwi Income Property Trust was listed on the NZX.
+At the time, we operated under an externally-managed model and traded under the NZX ticker code KIP.